mihai2000q/ConsiliumTempus-be/docs/domain/aggregates/Aggregate.Project.md

 ### Domain Events

 - **Project Created** when the project gets created, it will also create sprints, stages and tasks as examples for user.
-- **Removed Allowed Member From Project** when a user gets removed from allowed members of a project, it also makes sure that the user does not keep the project on favorites
+- **Allowed Member Removed From Project** when a user gets removed from allowed members of a project, it also makes sure that the user does not keep the project on favorites

 ### Filters